hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ---
 ## Secured, Yet Agile

-A major guiding principle in the creation of the Application Programming Interface (API) for Data Services Cloud Console (DSCC) from Hewlett Packard Enterprise (HPE) is security.
-However, to be able to be used by applications or tools that rely on the API to extend their features using DSCC, the API must also be flexible.
-To provide both security and flexibility, the DSCC REST API uses the 0Auth 2.0 authentication flow based on the client credential, which generates a limited lifetime access token.
+A major guiding principle in the creation of the Application Programming Interface (API) for Data Services Cloud Console from Hewlett Packard Enterprise (HPE) is security.
+However, to be able to be used by applications or tools that rely on the API to extend their features using the console, the API must also be flexible.
+To provide both security and flexibility, the console's REST API uses the 0Auth 2.0 authentication flow based on the client credential, which generates a limited lifetime access token.
 This access token is then embedded in the header of each REST API request as the authorization bearer.

-This blog will walk through the essential steps required to exercise or experiment with the DSCC REST API.
+This blog will walk through the essential steps required to exercise or experiment with the Data Services Cloud Console REST API.

 ### Authentication Process to Obtain the Access Token